ddennis/search-github-users/README.md

 #### Design considerations
 - Avoid the github rate limit and only load the users repos on-demand.
 - I tried to avoid including to many libraies.
-Using react-router have been an alternative.
+Using react-router had been obvious an choice for the navigation.
 - I have tried to keep state to the minimal and as close to the component as possible.
-Using Redux or a useContext would have been a alternative.
-But woudl in my opinion only cause bloat.
+Using Redux or a useContext implementation would have been a alternative.
+But would in my opinion only cause bloat.
-- I Abstracted the fetch calls into a single component which could be reused across the application.
+- I abstracted the fetch calls into a single component which could be reused across the application.
-  Showing the benefits of using render-props to create reusable components.
+  This shows the benefits of using render-props to create reusable components.
   The FetchData component serves as a data loader, spinner and for displaying errors.

 #### Learned in the process
 - I got alot of 303 when exceding the github rate-limit

 #### Todo list - if i have had more time.
 - I have tested the app manually, but there might still be bugs.